phantomzone-org/phantom/README.md

 ## Benchmark

-We benchmark Phantom on a AWS r6i.metal, parallelized with 32 threads and measure the runtime of a single cycle, and all 6 components.
+We benchmark Phantom on a AWS r6i.metal, parallelized across 32 cores, and measure the runtime of a single cycle, and all 6 components.

 Average Cycle Time: 655 ms
   1. Read and prepare instruction components: 128 ms